 - Tom & Jerry (2021) as Kayla (2021)

 Chloë Moretz and her works provide examples of:

-- Action Girl: As Hit-Girl in Kick-Ass, Cassie Sullivan in The Fifth Wave, and Maude Garrett in Shadow in the Cloud and Flynne Fisher in The Peripheral.
+- Action Girl: As Hit-Girl in Kick-Ass, Cassie Sullivan in The 5th Wave, Maude Garrett in Shadow in the Cloud and Flynne Fisher in The Peripheral.

 - Adventures in Comaland: The premise of If I Stay, in which her character is rendered comatose by a car accident.